sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ```

 So while in insert mode typing `;;` or `;:` will insert `->` or `=>`
 respectively.
-Additionally it will avoid duplicated spaces between the types and
+Additionally, it will avoid duplicated spaces between the types and
 the arrows.